 His voice dropped to a base rumble.
-“And how do you want to be treated, Kit?”
+“How do you want to be treated, Kit?”

 In answer, I shifted my hips against him again, harder this time.
 “Right now?
 I want to be helpless beneath you.”

-With a growl, he fastened his lips over my nipple.
+He fastened his lips over my nipple with a growl.
 His tongue laved at me, sending waves of heat and need crashing through my body.
 I was forced to arch my back off the wall when he snaked his free arm behind me, holding me in place as he thrust his manhood up the length of my seam.
-He held me so tightly now that I could barely move.
-Even yesterday this would have been too much.
-My bruised ribs would have been too sore for such treatment.
-But now that pain had faded to a slight ache that only seemed to drive my pleasure higher.
+He held me so tightly that I could barely move.
+Even yesterday this would have been too much, my bruised ribs would have been too sore for such treatment, but now that the pain had faded to a slight ache, it only seemed to drive my pleasure higher.

-I moved in the small way I could, urging him on with the roll of my hips, making small sounds of want as I pressed my breast into his mouth.
+I moved in the only way I could, urging him on with the roll of my hips, making small sounds of want as I pressed my breast into his mouth.

 He let go of one of my wrists, and as he switched from one nipple to the other, he spoke.
 “Free my cock.”